Did you know on average a typical app uses 18 third-party SDKs, and more if it’s a game?

 There is the problem you know and the problem you don’t know.
 Every single item that ends up in your app really should be audited from a security perspective or you may find yourself at risk for even more insidious issues.
 If you find yourself having to audit many different binaries and packages in your app, you know you probably have an SDK bloat problem.

 If you find things like inconsistent naming or analytics events that are firing at the wrong time, this can point to data quality problems arising from a decentralized data strategy.
 This is another frequent by-product of SDK bloat and fatigue.
 It’s critical to keep federated data in sync.
 You need good data to feed into your user analytics tools for the reliable reporting you need to improve your app and grow your business.

 Ultimately, if you’re using multiple SDKs and integrations, it will all add up to create bloat and fatigue in your app.

 HeadSpin offers a number of different lenses of analysis that can help you identify load caused by SDKs.

 One analysis that really helps developers is being able to see at-a-glance what the CPU time is by dependency.

 How it works: You simply upload your APK or IPA to HeadSpin’s Nimble app platform along with the corresponding user flows for the app to step through.
 As the flow executes, Nimble analyzes the client-side performance of your application.

-In the analysis that we did for Walmart (shown above), you can see that it’s not just the application native code that is eating up CPU time, but also a lot of third-party SDKs and libraries used in the app, such as AppsFlyer, ThreatMetrics, Appboy, etc. We can run this analysis for different scenarios, like cold or warm startups, or other critical user journeys, to see what proportion of CPU time these SDKs are consuming during these activities.
+In the analysis that we did for one retailer (shown above), you can see that it’s not just the application native code that is eating up CPU time, but also a lot of third-party SDKs and libraries used in the app, such as AppsFlyer, ThreatMetrics, Appboy, etc. We can run this analysis for different scenarios, like cold or warm startups, or other critical user journeys, to see what proportion of CPU time these SDKs are consuming during these activities.

 2.)
 Network Calls Made by SDKs